rero/ng-core/projects/rero/ng-core/README.md

 ## TranslateService

-TranslateService is a proxy service for configuring translations with ngx-translate, BsLocaleService (ngx-bootstrap) and momentjs.
+TranslateService is a proxy service for configuring translations with ngx-translate and momentjs.
 During initialization, it sets the default language defined in configuration for all of them.

 Language can be changed for all dependencies by calling :